Disinformation as a myth: Censorship

 “disinformation”.
 If in-formation means giving (good) form then, as in the

-etymologically analog words “function-dysfunction”, disinformation would have been dysformation
+etymologically analog words “function-dysfunction”,

-or disformation.
-The concept of form
+disinformation would have been dysformation or disformation.
+The concept

-being in turn exceedingly complex, and abused today as in the word “design”,
+of form being in turn exceedingly complex, and abused today

-should in my understanding be ultimately anchored in Kantian aesthetics, which
+as in the word “design”, should in my understanding be ultimately anchored in

-I problematize in a paper
+Kantian aesthetics, which I problematize in a paper on

-on computerization as abuse of formal science.
-The concept of information is therefore rightly
+computerization as abuse of formal science.
+The concept of

-avoided in a book that goes deepest into the meaning of information, The
+information is therefore rightly avoided in a book that goes deepest into the

-design of inquiring systems, a title that, else, could have been “the design of
+inquiring systems, a title that, else, could have been “the design of

 information systems”.
 For the rest I recommend the reader to ponder on the